40.260.020 Accessory Dwelling Units – Urban

 The purpose of this section is to:

-1. Provide an additional smaller, subordinate dwelling unit on a lot with, or in, an existing or new house.
+1. Provide additional smaller, subordinate dwelling units on a lot with, or in, an existing or new single-family detached dwelling.

-2. Provide for a greater range of choices of housing types in single-family and multifamily residential districts while protecting the character of the residential neighborhood.
+2. Provide for a greater range of choices of housing types in residential districts that contribute to the character of the residential neighborhood.

 B. Applicability.

-1. Accessory dwelling units may be allowed in the R1-20, R1-10, R1-7.5, R1-6, R1-5 zones or on any multifamily-zoned (Residential (R) or Office Residential (OR)) lot developed with an existing single-family dwelling, subject to the requirements of this section.
+1. Accessory dwelling units may be allowed in the R1-20, R1-10, R1-7.5, R1-6, R1-5 zones or on any Residential (R) or Office Residential (OR) lot developed with an existing or planned single-family detached dwelling, subject to the requirements of this section.

 C. Development Standards.